Picture by Canva[/caption]

 Join online forums for publishers and authors

 This will help you meet first-time authors and publishers.
-Chances are, they need bloggers like you to get people talking about their upcoming books.
+Chances are, they need writers like you to get people talking about their upcoming books.

 Join Facebook groups